-Five Arab countries were selected for the purpose of this study: Morocco, Egypt, diversity and variability in the Arab World across several important dimensions.
+Five Arab countries were selected for the purpose of this study: Morocco, Egypt, Qatar, Lebanon and Jordan.
+The selection of these countries was meant to capture the diversity and variability in the Arab World across several important dimensions.
 Indeed, those five countries together are very representative of the region as they vary along a continuum in terms of their geographical locations, extending from the Gulf (Qatar) through the Middle East (Lebanon and Jordan) and through North Africa (Egypt and Morocco).
 They also represent a range of variability in terms of their size, population and GDP expenditures (see Appendix 1).
-Importantly, the selected countries are also diverse in terms of the socio-politico-economic conditions, challenges, and ambitions.
+Importantly, the selected countries are also diverse in terms of the socio- politico-economic conditions, challenges, and ambitions.
 In Lebanon, the challenge is to reform an educational system in which the private sector plays a major role in a country under ongoing political unrest.
 In Qatar, with its current economy booming, its recent comprehensive education reform initiatives have rendered it a pioneering country in the region in terms of the focus and expenditure on social and economic developments.
 Egypt, the most populated Arab country, is struggling with its limited resources to move a stagnant struggling economy.
 In Jordan, a new government put Education as highest in priority on its agenda, viewing it as the vehicle toward participation and competition in the new information age and in the global economy.
 It also used its good diplomatic relations with the West to seek funding from international agencies and western countries.
-Finally, Morocco strives to forge its national identity after a relatively recent independence, and is perceived as taking exemplary measures in terms of building a world class educational system while at the same
+Finally, Morocco strives to forge its national identity after a relatively recent independence, and is perceived as taking exemplary measures in terms of building a world class educational system while at the same time preserving their cultural integrity.